mkapur/sab-2021-doc/_main.knit.md

 \newcommand{\textrefpt}{Unfished spawning biomass was estimated to be 168,875 mt (107,749–230,001 $\sim$95\% interval).
 The abundance of sablefish was estimated to have declined to near the target during the period 1980-2000.
 The estimate of the target spawning biomass was 67,550 (43,099-92,001, $\sim$95\%  interval).
 The stock was estimated to be  above the target stock size in the beginning of 2021 at 97,802 mt (40,801-154,802, $\sim$95\% interval).
 The stock was estimated to be above the depletion level that would lead to maximum yield (0.4) (Figures \ref{fig:yield1} and \ref{fig:SPR4_phase}).
 The estimate of the stock's current 2021 level of depletion was 0.579.}

 \newcommand{\textexplstatus}{ Although the estimated productivity and absolute scale of the stock are poorly informed by the available data and are, therefore, sensitive to changes in model structure and treatment of data, all sensitivity or alternate models evaluated showed a declining trend in biomass since the 1970s followed by a recent increase in biomass (Figures \ref{fig:SPR3} and \ref{fig:ts_summaryF}).
-The spawner potential ratio ($SPR$)  exceeded the fishing mortality target or overfishing level ($SPR_{45\%}$) that stabilizes the stock at the target (reported as $(1-SPR)/[1-SPR_{45\%}]$) during the late 2000s and early 2010s, and was between  65\% and 76\% from 2015-2019, descending to 40\% in 2020.
+The spawner potential ratio ($SPR$) relative to the fishing mortality target or overfishing level ($SPR_{45\%}$) that stabilizes the stock at the target (reported as $(1-SPR)/[1-SPR_{45\%}]$), was greater than 1 (thus exceeding the target rate) during nearly half of the years from 1976 through 2000, has been below the target since, and was between 0.62 and 0.76 from 2015-2019, descending to 0.40 in 2020.
 'Relative 1-SPR' in Table \ref{tab:exploitES} refers to $(1-SPR)/[1-SPR_{45\%}]$ ; where 1 is the target exploitation rate, and values over 1 indicate overexploitation relative to this proxy.
-While highly uncertain, the absolute equilibrium yield at the fishing mortality that leads to the maximum sustainable yield ($F_{MSY}$) is 9,024 mt (4,242-13,807, $\sim$95\% interval).}
+While highly uncertain, the absolute equilibrium yield at the estimated fishing mortality that leads to the maximum sustainable yield ($F_{MSY}$) is 9,024 mt (4,242-13,807, $\sim$95\% interval), while the proxy SPR rate of 0.45 leads to a proxy MSY of 8,350 mt (3,924 - 12,777, ~95\% interval).}

+\newcommand{\textsciuncertainty}{The time series of multiplicative buffer fractions that are a function of $P^*$ and the time series of $\sigma$s provide the multipliers on the overfishing limit; these values are all less than 1 for category 1 stocks.  $\sigma$ for sablefish is the time-varying category 1 value, which starts at 0.5 in the year after the (update) assessment and increases throughout the projection period.
+The uncertainty around the OFL value for the first forecast year (2022) is 0.319; the uncertainty around spawning output in that same year is 0.298, both less than 0.5.
+}

 \newcommand{\textprojections}{Previous sablefish stock assessments have been designated as Category 1 stock assessments.
 Projections and decision tables are based on $P^*$=0.45, the adopted value for the most recent management cycle, and the values of $\sigma$ adopted by the Pacific Fisheries Management Council for stock projections.
 The time series of multiplicative buffer fractions that are a function of $P^*$ and the time series of $\sigma$s provide the multipliers on the overfishing limit; these values are all less than 1 for category 1 stocks. $\sigma$ for sablefish is the time-varying category 1 value, which starts at 0.5 in the year after the (update) assessment and increases throughout the projection period.
-The uncertainty around the OFL value for the first forecast year (2022) is 0.319; the uncertainty around relative spawning output in that same year is 0.104, both less than 0.5.
+The uncertainty around the OFL value for the first forecast year (2022) is 0.319; the uncertainty around spawning output in that same year is 0.298, both less than 0.5.
 The multipliers are combined with OFLs to calculate the ABC values.
 The Council sets ACL values which cannot exceed (with limited exceptions) the ABCs as modified by the 40-10 rule.
 The total catches in 2021 and 2022 were set at the Pacific Fisheries Management Council Groundfish Management Team requested values, below the Pacific Fisheries Management Council annual catch limits for sablefish.
 The average ratio between GMT-specified 2021-2022 catches were used to distribute catches among the fisheries for forecasted years.

 Projections are provided through 2032 (Table \ref{tab:projectionES}).
 Current medium-term projections from the base model under the Pacific Fisheries Management Council 40-10 harvest control rule estimate that the stock will remain above the target stock size of 40\% of the estimated unfished spawning biomass during the projection period.
 Forecasts from the 2019 benchmark assessment projected the spawning biomass to increase by 28\% from 2017 to 2021 given specified harvests, whereas the current assessment estimated the increase at 23\%.
-The estimate of unexploited spawning biomass is 13\% higher than that estimated in 2019 and 19\% lower than the 2011 estimate.
-Percent of unfished biomass in 2021 was estimated at 0.58, while the 2019 benchmark assessment forecasted it to be  0.46.}
+The estimate of unexploited spawning biomass (in the year of each assessment) is 13\% higher than that estimated in 2019 and 19\% lower than the 2011 estimate.
+Relative unfished biomass in 2021 was estimated at 0.58, while the 2019 benchmark assessment forecasted it to be  0.46.}

-\newcommand{\sciuncertainty}{The time series of multiplicative buffer fractions that are a function of $P^*$ and the time series of $\sigma$s provide the multipliers on the overfishing limit; these values are all less than 1 for category 1 stocks.
-The multipliers are combined with OFLs to calculate the ABC values.
-The $\sigma$ used for the harvest projections is 0.5}
+\newcommand{\changesmade}{During the exploration of recent data for this update assessment, modelers identified increased discarding in the trawl fleet, for which the discard ratio nearly quadrupled between 2018 and 2019 (Figure \ref{fig:discard_fit}).
+In the first iteration of this update model, retention curve parameters were fixed, as discard length compositions were not included due to conflicts between the age and length data found in the 2019 benchmark assessment.
+Absent the data or structural flexibility to account for increased discarding, a model that conformed to the Terms of Reference (TOR) for an update assessment was unable to satisfactorily fit to the age composition data from the trawl fleets (Figure \ref{fig:torafleet3agecomps}) nor the WCGBT survey length composition data (Figure \ref{fig:torafleet8lencomps}), and greatly overestimated the 2019 index (Figure \ref{fig:torasurv}).
+Because the TOR model estimates retention for both fisheries in a single timeblock from 2011 onward, the discard data forced the model to generate many small fish, thus overestimating the model-expected index of abundance, the frequency of young and/or small individuals, and distorting the recruitment pattern (Figure \ref{fig:torapanel}).

+We rectify the lack of fit to the data found in the TOR model by re-introducing the discard length compositions and time-blocking the retention curve to include a new block for the final two years of the model period (2019-2020; the benchmark model's terminal period for retention selectivity ran from 2011-2017).
+This adjustment resolved the aforementioned model fit issues (Figures \ref{fig:torcfleet8lencomps}-\ref{fig:basepanel}), and is herein presented as the "base model".}

+\newcommand{\changesmadeshort}{During the exploration of recent data for this update assessment, modelers identified increased discarding in the trawl fleet, for which the discard ratio nearly quadrupled between 2018 and 2019 (Figure \ref{fig:discard_fit}).
+Absent the data or structural flexibility to account for increased discarding, a model that conformed to the Terms of Reference (TOR) for an update assessment was unable to satisfactorily fit to the age composition data from the trawl fleets (Figure \ref{fig:torafleet3agecomps}) nor the WCGBT survey length composition data (Figure \ref{fig:torafleet8lencomps}), and greatly overestimated the 2019 index (Figure \ref{fig:torasurv}).
+We rectify the lack of fit to the data found in the TOR model by re-introducing the discard length compositions and time-blocking the retention curve to include a new block for the final two years of the model period (2019-2020; the benchmark model's terminal period for retention selectivity ran from 2011-2017).
+This adjustment resolved the aforementioned model fit issues (Figures   \ref{fig:torcfleet8lencomps}-\ref{fig:basepanel}).
+The proposed base model presented here otherwise estimates parameters in the manner done in 2019, with the same priors.}

 <!--chapter:end:00presets.Rmd-->

 ---
-title: DRAFT Status of Sablefish (_Anoplopoma fimbria_) along the US West coast in 2021. \newline \newline \newline These materials do not constitute a formal publication and are for information only.
-They are in a pre-review, pre-decisional state and should not be formally cited (or reproduced).
-They are to be considered provisional and do not represent any determination or policy of NOAA or the Department of Commerce.
+title: DRAFT Status of Sablefish (_Anoplopoma fimbria_) along the US West coast in 2021
 ---

 <!--chapter:end:00title.Rmd-->